tencent cloud

 Role Description

-Two-node (formerly High Availability/Cluster Edition)
+Two-node (formerly HA/Cluster Edition) and multi-node

 Privileged account